JeroldGomez/e-commerce-website-optimization-analysis/README.md

 colnames(e_commerce_wl)[colnames(e_commerce_wl) == "accessed_ffom"] <- "accessed_from" # renaming "accessed_ffom" to "accessed_from"
 ```

 2. **Data Type Tweaks:** Convert the data type of the *accessed_date* and *age* columns, currently represented as characters, into more appropriate formats for analysis, such as datetime and numeric types.
+Let's also convert the data type of the *duration_secs* and *byte* columns from integer to numeric for the sake of consistency.
 ``` r
 # Convert accessed_date to datetime format
 e_commerce_wl$accessed_date <- as.POSIXct(e_commerce_wl$accessed_date, format = "%Y-%m-%d %H:%M:%OS")